A laptop, notebook, and film camera

 PNG

-PNG uses lossless compression to reduce file size while retaining image quality.
-It’s an excellent choice for images requiring a transparent background due to its ability to preserve detail.
+PNG uses lossless compression to reduce file size while retaining image quality and preserving detail.
+It’s often an ideal choice for images that require a transparent background.

-Although PNG files are often larger in size than JPEGs, its focus on transparency makes it ideal for detailed logos and images.
+Although PNG files are often larger than JPEGs, its focus on transparency makes it ideal for detailed logos and images.

 GIF